 The cooler is also great for transporting cold items from the grocery store pickup discussed above to the hotel room and depending on how far between the grocery store and final destination this can be essential.

 The cooler also comes in handy for beach days or days spent on the boat.
-If your room does not have a fridge or does not have a large fridge then the cooler can be a lifesaver to keep important things cold.
+If your room does not have a fridge or does not have a large fridge then the cooler can be a lifesaver to keep important things cold like baby bottles or other items.
 Ice is usually free at most hotels/resorts so with daily refreshing of the ice this can be a great substitute if your accommodation lacks sufficient fridge space.

 ALSO I like to use the cooler to transport any leftover groceries back to the house.
 Every now and then we will have alot of stuff leftover after the trip and I hate throwing out good food.
 Thanks to the cooler you don’t have to.
 It is really is my vacay bestie.